This function acts as a drop-in replacement for the base rank()

 #> [1] 3 1 2

-# always rank numerically, irrespective of sort_by
+# always rank numeric vectors based on values, irrespective of sort_by

 smartrank(c(1, 3, 2), sort_by = "frequency")